 CEO & Managing Partner

-Driving a Culture of Inclusion Through AllyshipRose Gailey Managing Partner – Heidrick & Struggles Jonathan McBride Global Managing Partner of the Diversity, Equity & Inclusion Practice – Heidrick & Struggles
+Driving a Culture of Inclusion Through AllyshipLisa Baird Global Managing Partner of the Human Resources Officers Practice – Heidrick & Struggles Jonathan McBride Global Managing Partner of the Diversity, Equity & Inclusion Practice – Heidrick & Struggles

-Companies today are navigating various disruptive challenges and one of those includes how to foster an inclusive culture internally.
+Companies today are navigating various disruptive challenges and one of these includes how to foster an inclusive culture internally.
 Many leaders are shifting to adopt Kenji Yoshino’s “allyship model” to help propel progress and organizational growth.
-Join Heidrick & Struggles’ managing partner, Rose Gailey and Jonathan McBride, global managing partner of their diversity, equity & inclusion (DE&I) practice for a lively discussion where you will learn more about the allyship model – what it is, why it matters, with specific examples and practical tips on how organizations are leveraging allyship to take their DE&I efforts to the next level in 2023 and beyond.
+Join Heidrick & Struggles’ global managing partners, Lisa Baird and Jonathan McBride, for a lively discussion where they will unpack more about the allyship model – what it is, why it matters, with specific examples and practical tips on how organizations are leveraging allyship to take their DE&I efforts to the next level in 2023 and beyond.

 Although the majority of organizations are moving toward more diverse and inclusive workplaces, there is still a lot of progress to be made.
 It’s not enough to simply hire people of different nationalities, races or genders anymore – but to make sure every employee feels welcome, safe and free to be themselves.
 In the following panel discussion, six leading talent, DE&I, culture and executive search professionals will examine how to create an inclusive culture of belonging that will benefit your organizations’ bottom line.

 Global Head of DE&I

 Building a Cohesive CultureStacie Ruen Global Culture and Talent Leader – General Motors